 Curriculum

-The LUEA program consists of one semester of academic courses and a one-semester internship.
+The LUEA program comprises two full-time semesters: one semester of academic courses and a one-semester internship.
 Participants will move through the program in cohorts and receive college credit for each course.
-Students who successfully complete the both semesters with a passing grade of C or better will receive an Academy certificate that indicates to potential employers the student is prepared for employment in an entry-level position.
-A participant’s performance in the certificate program — attaining a minimum cumulative grade point average of 3.0 or better across all Academy courses — will determine who qualifies for an internship at a specific state agency the next semester.
+A participant’s performance in the certificate program — attaining a grade of C or better across all Academy courses — will determine who qualifies for an internship at a specific state agency the next semester.

-All coursework and academic instruction for the first semester of the program consists of five courses taught in a virtual online format to minimize disruption to nontraditional participants and advancing professionals.
-Students may remain in their communities while they develop the skills necessary to seek employment where they live.
+All coursework and academic instruction for the program's first semester consists of five courses (15 credit hours) taught in a virtual online format to minimize disruption to nontraditional participants and advancing professionals.
+These full-time students may remain in their communities while they develop the skills necessary to seek employment where they live.

 Required foundational courses are: